mvolkmann/blog/src/gleam.md

 making it unnecessary to specify types.

-Gleam includes a compiler (implemented in Rust), build tool, package manager, code formatter, language server, JavaScript bindings, and a WASM API.
+Gleam includes a compiler (implemented in Rust), build tool, package manager, code formatter, language server, standard library, JavaScript bindings, and a WASM API.
 It was released in 2024.

 Gleam programs can use libraries implemented in Gleam, Elixir, and Erlang.